 Paul was zealous for God.
 He was a Pharisee of the Pharisees (this means he was very religious!).
 He knew God’s Word – better than most people.
 He went to the Temple (church to us today) all of the time.
-And when there was a new Way (religion) in town, he fought against it.
+And when there was a new Way (Christianity) in town, he fought against it.
 Read what Paul wrote, “13.
 For ye have heard of my conversation in time past in the Jews’ religion, how that beyond measure I persecuted the church of God, and wasted it: 14.
 And profited in the Jews’ religion above many my equals in mine own nation, being more exceedingly zealous of the traditions of my fathers” (Galatians 1:13-14).
 In his persecution of the church of God, he even imprisoned those who believed in Jesus.

 Paul went on a special trip to find more of those who believed in Jesus, when he met Jesus for himself.
 He found out just how much God loved him.
 See how he understood what Jesus did for him: “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us” (Romans 5:8).
 God showed Paul how much He loved him by sending His Son, Jesus, to die for Paul, a sinner.
 That changed Paul’s life!
 He no longer went about persecuting those who gave their hearts and lives to Jesus, he became one of the most well known preachers in the New Testament!
 He completely changed.